• Skip to primary navigation

 Winter is incomplete without delicious Green Peas Paratha or Matar ka Paratha that is a flatbread stuffed with the spicy filling of fresh green peas and shallow fried in ghee or oil and served with pickle or yogurt.
 It is a popular winter delicacy in Northern part of India.

 During winter, green peas are abundant in the Indian market.
-When I get a good amount of fresh peas, I prepare varieties of dishes, including Koraishutir Kochuri, Peas Pulao, Mushroom Matar Pulao, Green Peas Masala, Peas Pakora, and definitely Green Peas Stuffed Paratha.
+When I get a good amount of fresh peas, I prepare varieties of dishes, including Koraishutir Kochuri, Matar Paneer Pulao, Methi Matar Malai, Mushroom Matar Pulao, Green Peas Masala, Peas Pakora, and definitely Green Peas Paratha or matar paratha (stuffed peas paratha).

 Stuffed paratha is one of my favorite flatbread.
 If you are regular follower of this space, you must be knowing how I like to try various stuffing in my parathas.
 The best part of stuffed paratha is that you don't need any side dish.
 You can just have it with curd or pickle or just like that.